micahstubbs/moebio_framework/README.md

 If you would like to contribute to Moebio Framework, try out customizations locally, or just build from source, you can clone the repository and use the instructions below to get started.

+The project is built using grunt.
+Most of the grunt tasks are kept in separate files in the the ```/tasks``` folder.

 ### Building Code

 To build the source code, you will need [Node](https://nodejs.org/) and [Grunt](http://gruntjs.com/) installed on your system.